SimHoZebs/personal-site/content/blogs/How Did I Get Here.md

 It was a difficult decision, but it felt right.
 All this time I tried to find how my talents could be better utilized in software development than cellular agriculture research, but I realized that wasn't the only thing that mattered.
 My happiness mattered more - in fact - it mattered above all else.
 I have to enjoy the process to a certain degree before finding motivation in its altruistic significance.
 While I enjoyed _learning_ Biology, I wasn't confident that I would enjoy _discovering_ Biology.
 Research demands patience and a heart of steel to push through countless failures, especially in the biotech field.
 Software development, on the other hand, delivers results pretty much instantaneously the moment the code is compiled.
 The quicker feedback loop felt much more rewarding and the sense of control.

 Above all, I always had an inherent passion for creating things.
 Going back to the beginning, I drew comics because I wanted to _create_ my own comic.
 I went ahead and _created_ my own web novel, Book-RPG, YouTube skits, Minecraft videos, and so on.
 That was why engineering felt like the natural choice.
 Even my path to cellular agriculture was because I wanted to design and _create_ systems that would grow meat without cows.
 And now, I just happened to discover the best tool to express this love for creation; software development.
-There's a quote that goes along the lines of, "Programming is as close as you can get to becoming God himself".
+There's a quote that goes along the lines of, "Programming is as close as you can get to imitating God himself".

 ## Now